madhavan-raja/ligh/README.md

 # ligh
-A (better looking) blog web app written in Python
+A (better looking) blog web app written in Python and Flask